As an Amazon Associate, we earn from qualifying purchases.

 Water problems fall into roughly five buckets: hardness (calcium/magnesium), chlorine and chloramine, sediment and rust, heavy metals (lead, copper, arsenic), and biological contaminants (bacteria, nitrates).
 Each one requires a different type of filter media.

-In my experience, about 60% of homeowners I've talked to bought a filter based on a neighbor's recommendation or an Amazon bestseller list.
+In my experience, about 60% of homeowners I've talked to bought a filter based .
 That's a coin flip at best.
 A $20 test kit tells you what you're actually fighting.

 Quick Picks: Filters Matched to Common Test Results